SupeR19902/x720/README.md

 If you use MQTT:
 edit the x720battery.conf file.
 And make sure you enable it.

-#### Bonding ####
+### Bonding ###

+This will be a very short walkthrough of bonding... if you have issues well post an issue.

-I currently use a netgear gs116 which support XOR bonding (thanks netgear :( for letting me think I have all the functionallity of LACP but I only got the subset for XOR bonding... netgear just as cheap as their chinese counterparts, only they can hide it better... vommit...)
-But you can use FULL LACP or Active Backup...
+I currently use a netgear gs116 which support LAG, actually it is XOR bonding (thanks netgear :( for letting me think I have all the functionallity of LACP but I only got the subset for XOR bonding... netgear just as cheap as their chinese counterparts, only they can hide it better... vommit... documentation just as shit... what is it with you hardware sellers.
+Make a good product instead of manipulating your customers) If you use LACP or XOR bonding do not forget to configure your switch.

+You can use FULL LACP or Active Backup... (google is your friend) for the parameters needed.

-And I switches over to systemd networking instead of /etc/network/interfaces.
-I tried the default option (this bonding cost me 2 weeks) and it will result in connecting to wifi (if configured and available) randomly.
+I switches over to systemd networking instead of /etc/network/interfaces.
+I tried the default option with the /etc/network/interfaces and it will result in connecting to wifi (if configured and available) instead of the bond, and it happens in the eye of the beholder randomly.
 Which is behaviour you do not want...
 Finally found a solution...
 Systemd networking fix it.
+Systemd has very very very poor documentation... :-(

 ```
 sudo nano /etc/resolvconf.conf